ktonon/two-medium-model/README.md

 - an electron-like lead-mode structure,

-- and a brief outward release into the LCM---what is conventionally detected as a neutrino-like disturbance.
+- and a brief outward release into the LCM—what is conventionally detected as a neutrino-like disturbance.

 No "decay particle" is required to exist independently; the